 Our family loves lasagna and I try to make up a big bunch at one time because if you’re going to make a pan of lasagna, you may as well make five pans.
 Last time I made up a big batch, though, I ran out of time and room in my electric oven.
 The solar oven came to my rescue for that last pan of lasagna and it acted as a slow cooker until we were ready to eat dinner.

 Do you have a podcast or Kindle book in your queue on the topic of emergency preparedness and it’s been there for months, waiting for you to peruse it?
 Do things just keep coming up and you never quite get to making that emergency kit you know you’re supposed to have in your car?
-Emergency preparedness is a difficult topic for some but I’m convinced that people are only uncomfortable with it because they’re not as prepared as they could be for the emergencies that might come to their families.
+Emergency preparedness is a difficult topic for some but I’m convinced that people are only uncomfortable with it because they’re not as prepared as they could be for the emergencies.
 Let’s stop worry and start working!
 To that end, here are a few ideas to help with emergency preparedness for families.
 Continue reading “Emergency Preparedness for Families”